 Cheeks International Academy of Beauty Culture

 Students who pursue their education at Cheeks International Academy of Beauty Culture do so in order to begin a career in cosmetology or hair design.
-Enrollment was made up of 52 students in 2014, and each enjoyed small class sizes with a student-to-faculty ratio of 14:1.
+Enrollment was made up of 52 students in 2014, and each enjoyed a lower student-to-faculty ratio of 14:1.
 Tuition for the 2014-15 school year worked out to $15,375, and the school is known for the following programs:

 - Hair Styling